Openhab-Nodes/website/content/en/developer/metrics.md

 tags = []
 +++

-This chapter is about collecting runtime metrics as well as Thing and Thing Channel states over time.
+This chapter is about collecting runtime metrics.

 InfluxDB 2 has a web interface already integrated.
 It uses the concept of "Dashboard" for grouping multiple metric visualisation together on one screen.
 For all existing and new OHX user accounts a matching InfluxDB user is created.